High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Experimental results

 The ability of measuring high peak currents is of critical importance for a free-electron laser facility.
 Although all the current profiles resemble in this study, the energy spectra vary dramatically during the phase scan.
-Fig.~\ref{fig:more_result}(a-b) show two typical results with high peaks in the energy spectra.
-Another autoencoder was trained on WP2 data and the training was terminated after 300 epoches.
-In Fig.~\ref{fig:more_result}(a), the height of the peak is underestimated by about 20\% while the slice energy spread is overestimated by less than 20\%.
-In Fig.~\ref{fig:more_result}(b), the height of the peak is underestimated by about 14\%, and the slice energy spread is only slightly overestimated at the centre of the bunch.
-It should be noted that the peak shown in Fig.~\ref{fig:more_result}(a) is twice as high as that shown in Fig.~\ref{fig:more_result}(b) due to the effect of AH1.
-As explained above, the precision of the model will decrease as the number of pixels which represent the distrubtion decreases.
+Fig.~\ref{fig:extreme_cases}(a-b) show two typical results with high peaks in the energy spectra.
+Another model was trained on WP2 data.
+This model was trained with a learning rate of 1e-3 for 200 epochs and then 3e-4 for 100 epochs.
+The performance of the model over the test dataset is $0.9942 \pm 0.00177$.
+In Fig.~\ref{fig:extreme_cases}(a), the height of the peak is underestimated by about 10\% while the slice energy spread is overestimated by less than 20\%.
+In Fig.~\ref{fig:extreme_cases}(b), the height of the peak is underestimated by about 12\%, and the slice energy spread is only slightly overestimated at the centre of the bunch.
+It should be noted that the peak shown in Fig.~\ref{fig:extreme_cases}(a) is twice as high as that shown in Fig.~\ref{fig:extreme_cases}(b) due to the effect of AH1.
+As explained above, the precision of the model will decrease as the number of pixels which represent the distribution decreases.
 Nevertheless, the prediction and the measurement agree well even in these extreme cases.
 Consequently, it can be inferred that the model is able to predict longitudinal phase-spaces with high peak currents in the scenario where the parameter change results in a dramatical change of the current profile while the energy spectrum is stable.